roblanf/sangeranalyseR/docs/source/content/beginner.rst

 What's next ?
 -------------
-Congratulation, you have finished the :ref:`Beginner Guide`.
+Congratulation, you have finished the :ref:`Beginners Guide`.
 There are three levels of Sanger sequencing analysis which are *SangerRead*, *SangerContig* and *SangerAlignment*.
 Users can start the data analysis in each level now.
 The main input file format to create *SangerRead* instance is **AB1**; however, we also allow users to run sangeranalyseR with **FASTA** file as input with some limitations.

 If you want to start the analysis from **AB1** files, please choose the analysis level and read the following three links.